 Karen Jane Cannon is the creator and editor at Silent Voices Project.
 She is a poet and author, and was a finalist in the Mslexia Poetry Competition 2017, commended for The Flambard Poetry Prize 2014.
 She trained initially as a family and community historian.
-She has an MA in Creative Writing from Bath Spa University and is commencing a creative PhD in 2018 at the University of Southampton.
-Her debut pamphlet is due to be published in 2018.
+She has an MA in Creative Writing from Bath Spa University and is commencing a creative PhD in 2018.
+Her debut pamphlet Emergency Mints (Paper Swans Press) is available in February, 2018.

 Angi Holden is a freelance writer, whose work includes prizewinning adult and children’s poetry, short stories and flash fictions, published in online and print anthologies.
 She brings a wide range of personal experience to her writing, alongside a passion for lifelong learning.
 Her family are central to her life and her research into family history is a significant influence on her work.
 She was the winner of the inaugural Mother’s Milk Books Pamphlet Prize and her pamphlet, Spools of Thread will be published in 2017.